Car Accident Caused by Weather Conditions

 Bad Weather Types in Arizona

-By now, you should understand that dust storms are one of the leading cause of a car accident caused by weather conditions.
+By now, you should understand that dust storms are one of the leading causes of car accidents caused by weather conditions.
 As mentioned, other weather events that come from monsoons include hail, heavy rain, wind, and more.
 Tornadoes also happen rarely in the state of Arizona.

 Bad Weather Risks